Webflow vs Hubspot cms: 2026 comparison

 With Webflow:

-- Lead collection → sending to HubSpot/other CRM
+- Lead capture → sent to HubSpot / another CRM

 - Automations triggered on the marketing tool side (HubSpot, Brevo, etc.)